emonti/rbkb/README.md

 Much of rbkb is implemented as a bunch of monkeypatches to Array, String, Numeric and other base classes.
 If this suits your fancy (some people despise monkeypatches, this is not their fancy) then you can 'require "rbkb"' from your irb sessions and own scripts.
-See 'lib_usage.rdoc' for more info.
+See 'lib_usage.md' for more info.

 ## REQUIREMENTS: